Stand out with the help of social psychology.

-Here psychology comes into play.
-Psychology is after all the study of human behavior and the online setting is right now the place where most of us engage most of the day.
+Here, psychology comes into play.
+Psychology is after all the study of human behavior and the online setting is the place where most of us engage most of the day right now.
 So there is a lot of human behavior on the web and a lot of opportunities to make the (customer) relationship better using some knowledge from psychological research.

 Does one of these scenarios sounds familiar to you?

-From the consumer point of view we exactly know what we like on a website and what we don’t like, just from our gut feeling.
+From the consumer point of view we know exactly what we like on a website and what we don’t like, just from our gut feeling.
 So we can extend our knowledge creating a great webpage which converts by adding psychology.
-Because just relaying on our gut feeling is not enough anymore.
+Because just relying on our gut feeling is not enough anymore.